-- C. Event-Based Modification of the Person-Centered Service Plan - 1.
-A participant and a participant's legal guardian or authorized representative, if applicable, may request a modification to their PCSP due to changes in their condition or service needs at any time. - a.
+C. Event-Based Modification of the Person-Centered Service Plan a.
 Additionally, throughout the course of plan monitoring, the CM is responsible to address instances when a modification to the PCSP may be appropriate.
 The CM may not initiate any modification to the PCSP without the consent of the participant and the participant's legal guardian or authorized representative, if applicable.
 The services providers affected by an event-based modification to the PCSP must be involved in the process as well.